Granite countertops have been becoming more popular than ever in Seacoast New Hampshire homes, and it is easy to see why!

 Finally, after cleaning, always make sure to wipe the counters dry.
 Even though granite is less porous than most stones it will still absorb moisture which can cause lasting stains.

 We hope you find our granite countertop cleaning tips helpful.
 Use these easy tips and a little elbow grease and you will be able to enjoy your investment for years to come.
-Interested in learning more about earth-friendly cleaning methods that are safe for kids and pets?
-Check out our other tips to keep your home clean and green here.
 As always, please feel free to reach out with any questions or contact us about our green cleaning services.

 John O’Brien – Owner – Green Maids